Russel-Tsang/Tetris/README.md

 https://russel-tsang.github.io/Tetris/

 ## Background and Overview
 Tetris is a classic tile-based video game that has since evolved into more high-speed and feature-filled versions.
-However, the initial foundations are still there:
+However, the initial foundations are still there.
 <img src="https://github.com/Russel-Tsang/Tetris/blob/master/assets/images/multiplayer_gif.gif"/>
 * game pieces, or "tetriminoes", are randomly dropped onto a grid-based board
 * lines are cleared by complete filling a row